For the fifth year, Columbus C.E.O. asked our readers about the things that make Central Ohio's business scene great.

 Best MBA Program

-For the third year, Ohio State University’s Fisher College of Business was at the top of the class.
-Franklin University again was the runner-up.
+Ohio State University's Fisher College of Business had double the votes of Franklin University.

 Best Medical Managed Care Plan

 UnitedHealthcare of Ohio reclaimed its 2010 and 2009 titles.
 Anthem Blue Cross and Blue Shield took the No. 2 spot.

 Franklin University was the hands-down winner for the second year.

 Fahlgren Mortine nabbed its third solo win.
 SBC Public Relations (a division of SBC Advertising) was the second-place finisher.

 Best Real Estate Agency (Residential)

 Homeowners trusted Real Living HER for the fourth straight year.